radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 ## Threats

-#### Impersonating Applications RP could cause information disclosure, DDoS and misuse of cloud resources.
+#### Impersonating Applications RP could cause information disclosure

 **Description:**
 If a malicious actor can impersonate Applications RP, requests from UCP will be received by the malicious actor.
-The malicious actor can also send requests to UCP and access cloud credentials.

 **Impact:**
 All data sent from UCP to Applications RP will be available to the malicious actor, such as payloads of resources.
 These payloads can disclose information about Application resources.
-The impersonator would also be able to retrieve credentials through UCP.
-The credentials can be used to create and consume Azure and AWS resources.
-The impersonator could also update Environment recipe links to use an outdated/ vulnerable version of the resource.

 **Mitigations:**

 1. Impersonating Applications RP, tampering with the applications rp code and configuration would require access to modify the `radius-system` namespace.
 Our threat model assumes that the operator has limited access to the `radius-system` namespace using Kubernetes' existing RBAC mechanism.

-2. We should add support in Radius to use mTLS as communication protocol between UCP and Applications RP.
+2. We should add support in Radius authenticate communication between UCP and Applications RP.

 **Status:**

 1. Active.
 All mitigations which make use of kubernetes RBAC are currently active.
 Operators are expected to secure their cluster and limit access to the `radius-system` namespace.

 2. Pending.
+We should add support in Radius authenticate communication between UCP and Applications RP.

+#### Impersonating Applications RP could cause misuse of cloud resources.

+**Description:**

+If a malicious actor can impersonate Applications RP, the malicious actor can  send requests to UCP and access cloud credentials.

+**Impact:**

+The credentials can be used by impersonator to create and consume Azure and AWS resources.

+**Mitigations:**

+1. Impersonating Applications RP, tampering with the applications rp code and configuration would require access to modify the `radius-system` namespace.
+Our threat model assumes that the operator has limited access to the `radius-system` namespace using Kubernetes' existing RBAC mechanism.

+2. We should add support in Radius authenticate communication between UCP and Applications RP.

+**Status:**

+1. Active.
+All mitigations which make use of kubernetes RBAC are currently active.
+Operators are expected to secure their cluster and limit access to the `radius-system` namespace.

-We should add support in Radius to use mTLS as communication protocol between UCP and Applications RP.
+2. Pending.
+We should add support in Radius authenticate communication between UCP and Applications RP.

 #### Malicious user can make arbitrary requests to Applications RP API.